-It is the student's responsibility to notify the Dean of Students Office and instructors of any chronic medical problem which may require accommodations or adjustments.
+It is the student's responsibility to notify the Dean of Students Office, LH-A110 or (203) 332-5184 and instructors of any chronic medical problem which may require accommodations or adjustments.
 Such accommodations and adjustments will be considered when appropriate.